Updated: 8/2/20 | August 2nd, 2020

 Dubai is a big stopover destination for travelers flying Emirates Airlines as they transit around the world (or Etihad passengers if they decide to visit from Abu Dhabi).
-As explored the city, I was shocked at the cost of everything — from taxis to dinners to basic goods.
+It was how I ended up there.
+I was transiting to/from the Maldives.

-But like every destination (except maybe Bermuda), there are plenty of ways to save and visit on a budget if you look beneath the surface.
+But like every destination (except maybe Bermuda), I found plenty of ways to save and visit on a budget.

 How to Save Money in Dubai